Please ensure Javascript is enabled for purposes of website accessibility

 You can get money for your gold a lot faster than you can for your used car.
 Not to mention one of the two will hold its value much better.
 The same is true across many different asset classes and investment vehicles.

 You need to be aware of which assets you can turn into cash quickly and easily in the case of an emergency or an investment opportunity.
-Investment vehicles such as 401(k)s and IRAs are great for growth and for building a diversified retirement portfolio, but they severely limit access to your money and will penalize you if you try to take your money out too soon.
+Investment vehicles such as 401(k)s and IRAs are great for growth and for diversifying a retirement portfolio, but they severely limit access to your money and will penalize you if you try to take your money out too soon.
 Having liquidity elsewhere will ensure that you never need to worry about taking money from your growth vehicles.

 The truth is, when you are thinking about who is inheriting your wealth, this is a place where diversification is less of a priority.
 You want every dollar that you are passing on to be moved in the most efficient ways so that your heirs get everything they deserve.